-The secondary department currently has 6 class bases for Key Stages 3 and 4 (years 7 to 11) and a separate 6th form department for (post 16) students.
+The secondary department currently has 7 class bases for Key Stages 3 and 4 (years 7 to 11) and a separate 6th form department for (post 16) students including a specialist provision for our pupils with more complex needs.

 Pupils are based again in access groups.
-This means that your child will have lessons alongside other pupils who learn best with a similar approach but who may be of different ages.
+This means that your child will have lessons alongside other pupils who learn best with a similar approach but who may be of different ages and abilities.
 The secondary system also teaches pupils to be able to move to a number of rooms for lessons and work with different adults during the day.
 It is our belief that this is a good preparation for transition and adult independence.
 Your child will receive the support they require to manage this challenge on an individual basis.